mattwalker75/aws-cli-helper/README.md

 ### Installation

+#### For Mac and Linux Users

-Run the following command to download all the required dependencies and compile the programs for use:
+For Mac and Linux users, run the following command to download all the required dependencies and compile the programs for use:

 ```
 make install